 There is agency in art-making.
 We get to put things in order.
 We get to be makers.
 We get to arrange and contextualize, underline and pin down.
 Or – the other way around: Disrupt.
 We can destabilize the presupposed and create new meaning.
 For a moment, look.
 I’m breaking free.

 I’m Camilla Lekebjer.
-I was born in 1980 and I live in Malmö, Sweden.
+I was born in 1980 in Stockholm, Sweden.
+I’ve lived in Malmö for many years, but recently moved to Umeå.
 I love learning new crafts and arts.
-Other things I’m excited about is food, fresh air and cool things in nature.
+Other things I’m excited about are food, fresh air and climate activism.

 What about the writing?